aabdullah29/rust-tokio/README.md

 `Context`: it's contains the `Reactor` and it's talk to the `Future` if it's resolve then it give the result back otherwise `Reactor` add it again into the `Executor` que, `Reactor` aslo called the `awaker` <br>
 `Pin<T>`: it's a `pointer` and the part of function signature.
 When program run a `Future` or new `Task` than that `Task/Future` occupy some memory in `Heap` and `Pin` point out that memory address.

+In simple worlds we can say that `.await` work as a loop and it's call the `poll` methods until the furure is resolved/Ready and we can resolve the `Future` with out using `.await` but then we should use a `loop` and `yield` the task until get the Ready state of that task.

 # What is Tokio?